 - The new armorer you have to hire

 - A sales team meeting at 4

 - Plus you got to make plans for this weekend’s shoot

-When it comes to your branding, marketing or design—your thoughts immediately go into overdrive when you remember that one of your customers commented that your website did not pull up for them on their iPhone (because your company’s home page is not mobile-friendly).
-You’ve also seen a steady decline in online sales, most likely due to that old 4-step shopping cart you’re running.
+When it comes to your branding, firearms marketing or design—your thoughts immediately go into overdrive when you remember that one of your customers commented that your website did not pull up for them on their iPhone.
+You’ve also seen a steady decline in online sales, most likely due to the recent Google algorithm update.
 Your sales team needs new collateral that showcases the new product line and the packaging needs updating, plus you got to get ready for SHOT Show.

 But where to start?
 The designer you used last time missed the mark.
-The design firm you called doesn’t work with hunting or firearm companies and there is no way you’re using Bob’s son again for the catalog.
-Choosing a marketing and branding firm can be a daunting and time-consuming process.
+The web design firm you called doesn’t work with firearm companies and they think “a slide” is one found down at the local park.
+Choosing a firearms marketing agency can be a daunting and time-consuming process.
 You need someone you can trust.
 Someone who is responsive, trustworthy, reliable and knows what they’re doing.
 The problem is finding those people—the diamond in the rough—someone who meets your expectations and will get the job done right and prove that your investment was worth it.

-If you’re looking for a new firearms or hunting marketing agency—here are 8 things that will help you choose the partner that solves your toughest business challenges.
+If you’re looking for a new firearms marketing agency—here are 8 things that will help you choose the partner that solves your toughest business challenges.

 1. Start by clearly defining the problem

 Simple enough… but not so fast.
-We often times don’t go far enough to define what the problem actually is.
-A good marketing agency will get to the heart of your challenges and pain points to help you make the right decisions—not through a hard sell like a haggling car salesman—but someone who truly takes an interest in your business and cares about your success.
+When beginning any kind of marketing we don’t go far enough to define what the problem actually is.
+A good firearm marketing agency will get to the heart of your challenges and pain points to help you make the right decisions—not through a hard sell like a haggling car salesman—but someone who truly takes an interest in your business and cares about your success.

 - Our message is confusing